pallets-eco/flask-security/docs/configuration.rst

     Default: ``False``.
 .. py:data:: SECURITY_TWO_FACTOR_REQUIRED

-    If set to ``True`` then all users will be required to setup and use two factor authorization.
+    If set to ``True`` then all users will be required to setup and use two-factor authorization.

     Default: ``False``.
 .. py:data:: SECURITY_TWO_FACTOR_ENABLED_METHODS